plolon/HotelManagement/README.md

 1. Application/API:

-    1. Remaining requests to CQRS by the schema (CreateHotel)
+    1. Remaining requests to CQRS by the schema (All Create commands)
     2. Change response to IActionResult interface
     3. Add logging to file feature
     4. Add env flag to throw complete errors in dev env